 Stage 1: Diagnostics, Scaling, and Polishing

 - Anesthetized oral exam with charting, full mouth X-rays, and dental cleaning

 - Antibiotic gel applied to save teeth (Clindoral)

 - Oral restorations

 If you’d like to learn more about oral disease, including the signs and how to prevent it, or about our dental staging program, please view the following What Is Oral Disease handout.
 Remember that your pet needs to be examined by our team at least once per year, and dental cleanings are recommended for them on a regular basis, just like they are recommended for humans!
-If you have questions or concerns about your pet’s oral health, please contact us so that we can assist you.
+If you have questions or concerns about your pet’s oral health or dog teeth cleaning, please contact us so that we can assist you.